lautiamkok/php-attachment/README.md

 # PHP Attachment

-> Sending attachments with PHPMailer
+> Sending attachments with PHPMailer and AJAX upload

+Read the post [here](https://www.codementor.io/lautiamkok/sending-attachments-with-phpmailer-and-ajax-upload-kaoel5byv) about this repository.

 ## Quick Setup